kazuyamarino/nsy-docs/NSY_CONTROLLER.md

 Instantiate the Model class in the controller is useful to make it easier for us to give variables to it.
 So there is no need to rewrite the instantiate class in another method.

-Just have to write it in the method, like this:
+Just have to write it in the method, like this

 The format of `Load::model()` method :